Social Commerce, Today and Tomorrow

 TikTok, a video-based platform, is currently partnered with Shopify, a popular e-commerce platform.
 Shopify users may easily create and run TikTok campaigns that link to a Shopify storefront.
 Like the previously mentioned platforms, this feature makes it easy to make split-second purchases through the app.

 Twitter, known primarily for breaking news and social commentary, is still in the emerging stages of social commerce.
 Brand profiles may soon be able to feature specific items for sale at the top of their profile page.
-In addition, Twitter recently announced a product drops feature — product alerts that notify users when a specific product is available or when there is a sale.
+In addition, Twitter recently announced a product drops feature.
+This feature notifies users when a specific product is available or when there is a sale.

-LinkedIn, though predominantly a networking platform, may prove to be useful in your e-commerce efforts.
-The platform currently does not offer explicit social commerce options, but it provides an opportunity to learn about your prospects and connect them to your brand.
-The objective with LinkedIn is typically generating awareness, consideration or conversions via lead generation or website link outs.
+LinkedIn, though predominantly a networking platform, may prove useful in your e-commerce efforts.
+The platform currently does not offer explicit social commerce options.
+However, it still provides an opportunity to learn about your prospects and connect them to your brand.
+The objective with LinkedIn is typically generating awareness, consideration or conversions via lead generation or website link-outs.
 Many organizations utilize LinkedIn to promote signing up for paid webinars or networking opportunities.
 For those offering a service, LinkedIn may prove to be a valuable platform — for strictly product-oriented brands, efforts may be more fruitful elsewhere.

 The Benefits for Business